-1.3 Services provided by GSM
+1.2 Services provided by GSM

 GSM was designed having interoperability with ISDN in mind, and the services provided by GSM are a subset of the standard ISDN services.
-Speech is the most basic, and most important, teleservice provided by GSM.
+Speech is the most basic, and most important, tele-service and bearer service provided by GSM.

-In addition, various data services are supported, with user bit rates up to 9600 bps.
+In a ddition, various data s ervices are supported, with user b it rates up to 9600 bps.
 Specially equipped GSM terminals can connect with PSTN, ISDN, Packet Switched and Circuit Switched Public Data Networks, through several possible methods, using synchronous or asynchronous transmission.
 Also supported are Group 3 facsimile service, videotex, and teletex.
 Other GSM services include a cell broadcast service, where messages such as traffic reports, are broadcast to users in particular cells.

 A service unique to GSM, the Short Message Service, allows users to send and receive point-to-point alphanumeric messages up to a few tens of bytes.
-It is similar to paging services, but much more comprehensive, allowing bi-directional messages, store-and-forward delivery, and acknowledgement of successful delivery.
+It is similar to paging services, but much more comprehensive, allowing bi-directional messages, store-andforward delivery, and acknowledgement of successful delivery.

-Supplementary services enhance the set of basic teleservices.
+Supplementary services enhance the set of basic tele-services.
 In the Phase I specifications, supplementary services include variations of call forwarding and call barring, such as Call Forward on Busy or Barring of Outgoing International Calls.
 Many more supplementary services, including multiparty calls, advice of charge, call waiting, and calling line identification presentation will be offered in the Phase 2 specification [2].

-1.4 Cell Site
+1.3 Cell Site

-The number of cells in any geographic area is determined by the number of MS subscribers who will be operating in that area, and the geographic layout of the area (hills, lakes, buildings etc)
+The number of cells in a ny geographic a rea is determined by the number of Mobile Station (MS) subscribers whom will be operating in that area, and the geographic layout of the area (hills, lakes, buildings etc).

-1.4.1 Large Cells
+1.3.1 Large Cells

-The maximum cell size for GSM is approximately 80 Km in diameter, but this is dependent on the terran the cell is covering and the power class of the MS. In GSM the MS can be transmitting anything up to 8 watts, obviously, the higher the power output of the MS the larger the cell size.
+The maximum cell size for GSM is approximately 80.5 Km in diameter, but this is dependent on the terrain the cell is covering and the power class of the MS. In GSM the MS can be transmitting anything up to 8 watts, obviously, the higher the power output of the MS the larger the cell size.
 If the cell site is on top of a hill with no obstruction for miles, then the radio waves will travel much further than if the cell site was in the middle of a city, with many high-rise building blocking the path of the radio waves.
 Generally large cells are employed in: